Szczepixz/network-anomaly-detector/README.md

 ## About

-The goal of this repository is to build a basic anomaly detector for network flow data.

-For the first version, I want to keep it simple and focus on:
-- loading flow records from a CSV file,
+This project works on network flow data stored in a CSV file.
-- analyzing selected traffic features,
-- marking records that differ from normal behavior.

-## First Version Plan

-The first version should:
+The current version can:
-- read network flow data from a CSV file,
+- load flow records from a CSV file,
+- calculate basic traffic statistics,
-- compute a simple anomaly score,
+- assign a simple anomaly score to each flow,
-- print suspicious records in a readable way.
+- show suspicious records based on a chosen threshold.

+## How It Works

+Each flow has a few basic features, for example:
+- protocol,
+- duration,
+- bytes sent and received,
+- packet count,
+- failed logins.

+The program calculates average values and standard deviation for the dataset.
+Then it gives points to flows that stand out from the rest.

+Right now the score is based on:
+- duration,
+- bytes received,
+- packet count,
+- failed logins.

+If the final score is greater than or equal to the selected threshold, the flow is treated as suspicious.

-## Planned Structure
+## Project Structure

 ```text
 network-anomaly-detector/